 As a general rule, a bitch will have two seasons a year, approximately six months apart (there are rare exceptions, and they can have three seasons)

-When the dog is in season, also known as being on Heat, it will last around three weeks.
-The most dangerous part when they are most fertile is around 5 – 14 days But be aware she will be attractive to Male dogs the entire period.
+When the dog is in season, also known as being in heat, it will last around three weeks.
+The most fertile period is typically around 5-14 days, but be aware that she will be attractive to Male dogs throughout the entire period.

 So I can’t walk my dog for weeks?
 This isn’t true, although I would certainly ditch some of the walks, especially if you have a safe, enclosed garden.